-The World Series winner for three successive years in 2010, 2011 and 2012, Englishman Gary Hunt is a man at the very top of his game.
+The current World Series champion and the winner of the title for three successive years in 2010, 2011 and 2012, Englishman Gary Hunt is a man at the very top of his game.

-Regarded as one of the most progressive divers in the World Series, Hunt's repertoire includes the triple quad, the first dive conceived exclusively for cliff diving, which packs in three somersaults and four twists and has a DD of 6.2 – the highest of any dive in the sport.
+Regarded as one of the most progressive divers in the sport, Hunt's repertoire includes the triple quad, the first dive conceived exclusively for cliff diving, which packs in three somersaults and four twists and has a DD of 6.2 – the joint highest of any dive in the sport.

 Keen to push the boundaries and increase the difficulty of his other favoured optional dive, the quad one and a half, Hunt executed a running take-off in 2010 in Polignano a Mare, Italy, in another link in the chain that connects Olympic diving with cliff diving.

 "It was an incredible feeling to win the title again, especially when you're competing against some of the best divers in the world."